 Our last visit to Yellowstone was in the fall of 2013, just after we started our fulltime travels.
 We returned in early June this year with the hope of seeing baby animals, exploring areas we didn’t get to last time, and doing a lot more hiking.
 What we discovered is that 1) Yellowstone is bigger than we remembered, 2) There are always road closures and traffic jams that interfere with the best-laid plans, and 3) Many hiking trails don’t open until sometime in July.

 The best part of coming to Yellowstone in early June?
 The waterfalls are flowing at full force, baby animals are plentiful, and the park is relatively uncrowded.
 Still, we got caught in a traffic jam on our way to the Old Faithful area that was so daunting we bailed in favor of an alternate plan.
 And we never got to Old Faithful (although we went last time we were here, so that was really okay).
-The moral of that story is to head for any attraction far earlier than you think is reasonable.
+When you’re in Yellowstone, head for any attraction far earlier than you think is reasonable.

 In four days, we only explored about one-third of the park, and some of it was a repeat of what we did the first time in 2013.
 Fortunately, the part we did see has some of the most stunning features and abundant wildlife in the park.